GenesisEducationKyiv/software-engineering-school-5-0-Kenobichek/docs/design/003-microservices-decomposition.md

 - **Autonomous Services**: Each service owns its data and logic.
 - **Event-Driven Communication**: All inter-service communication is asynchronous, via a message broker (Kafka, NATS, RabbitMQ, etc.).
 - **Event-Carried State Transfer**: Events include the full relevant entity state, eliminating the need for consumers to query producers for additional data.
+- **Read Model via Event-Carried State**: The API Gateway (or a dedicated read model service) maintains a local cache, updated from events published by backend services.
+All synchronous GET requests are served from this cache, ensuring no direct service-to-service calls.

 ### Identified Microservices